theprithwisingh/20_hour_reactjs_bootcamp/README.md

 8. **Project Completion**:
    - Once your project is complete, make sure to showcase it in your portfolio along with a brief description of the project, the technologies used, and any challenges you faced during development.

-Remember, the goal of a bootcamp project is not just to complete it, but also to learn and grow as a developer.
+The goal of a bootcamp project is not just to complete it, but also to learn and grow as a developer.
 So, don't be afraid to experiment with different approaches and technologies, and most importantly, have fun building your project!